-Shelli serves as general counsel to several Illinois school districts and private schools.
-She is often called upon to lead investigations and provide training on sexual abuse and harassment.
-She also frequently speaks and provides training on a wide range of other topics including tenured teacher dismissal, conducting investigations, teacher and student boundary issues, bullying, hazing and mandated reporting, best practices in conducting evaluations, FSLA compliance, and labor relations.
+Shelli serves as general counsel to many Illinois school districts and private schools.
+Shelli’s practice involves representing clients on a wide range of issues with a specialization in labor and employment law.
+She regularly counsels school districts and litigates matters relating to teacher discipline, discrimination and civil rights claims, and wrongful discharge.
+Her labor experience includes collective bargaining, arbitrations, union organizing campaigns, and defending unfair labor practice claims.
+As a trusted counselor for school boards, she is frequently called upon to handle difficult and sensitive personnel situations and to lead investigations and provide training to staff.
+She regularly presents on a wide range of topics including conducting investigations, teacher and student boundary issues, bullying, hazing and mandated reporting, best practices in conducting evaluations, FSLA compliance, and labor relations.

 Shelli is a member of the Illinois Council of School Attorneys and the American and Illinois State Bar Associations.
 She is also a founder of the Women’s Network of School Administrators (WNSA), a professional organization formed to support Illinois female school administrators as they ascend into leadership roles.